saafihub/qe_challenge_gpo/README.md

    ```
 6. View reports and logs.
    ```
-    1. Check reports for all tests --> target>>cucumber-reports
+    1. Check reports for all tests --> target>>cucumber-reports.html
     ```